garden-io/garden/docs/advanced/using-remote-sources.md

 ### Remote Modules

-You can import the source code for a _single_ Garden module from another repository via the `repositoryUrl` directive in the module level `garden.yml` like so:
+You can import the source code for a _single_ Garden module from another repository via the `repositoryUrl` directive in the module-level `garden.yml` like so:

 ```yaml
 # examples/remote-sources/jworker/garden.yml